Rozdandy/africadelishms3/README.md

 #### Fonts

-[Google Fonts!](https://fonts.google.com/) Two main fonts were used for the whole sites:
+[Google Fonts!](https://fonts.googleapis.com/css2?family=Berkshire+Swash&family=Dancing+Script:wght@500&family=Exo+2:wght@300&display=swap) Three main fonts were used for the whole sites:

-* Supermercado for the body with fall back on san serif.
+* Exo+2: for the body with fall back on cursive.
-* Langar for the headers with fall back on san serif.
+* Berkshire+Swash&family: for the headers with fall back on cursive.
+* Dancing+Script: for headers mute message and fall back on cursive.

 #### **Colour Scheme**

-The developer used [eggradients](https://www.eggradients.com/shades-of-green-color) to choose colors when building the website.
+The developer used [materialize](https://materializecss.com/getting-started.html)  to choose colors when building the website.
 Particularly, the follwoing colors were used which are bright to make the site more appealling to sight:

  * #d32f2f (red color)
  * #455a64  (blue-grey color)